noahmazer/websiteV2/content/blog/_index.md

 Title: "Translations"
 ---

-# tr.me blog
+# tr.me

-Poems translated by me beyond the reach of Big Litmag and the spectral lawmen of intellectual property
+## Poems translated by me, beyond the reach of Big Litmag and intellectual property

 ##